 Totally delicious, healthy and filling – this King Prawn Stir Fry is packed full of Sirtfoods and makes the perfect start to the Sirtfood Diet*, but is a great recipe for anyone who wants to benefit from a few Sirtfoods in their life!

-I have been intrigued by the Sirtfood Diet since I first read an article about it in Good Housekeeping magazine, back in January.
+I have been intrigued by the Sirtfood Diet* since I first read an article about it in Good Housekeeping magazine.
 It has been hailed as the next 5:2 and has had loads of endorsements from celebrities as diverse as David Haye (Heavyweight Boxer), Lorraine Pascale (TV Chef and Food Writer), Jodie Kidd (Model), Sir Ben Ainslie (Olympic Gold Medallist) who all claim the Sirtfood Diet has helped them lose weight and build muscle as well as look and feel great.

 I was so intrigued, I decided to test the diet out for myself.
 Is the Sirtfood diet really as good as it claims to be?
 Would it work for a mere mortal like me, or was it a diet that would only work for the rich and famous?
-To find out more do check out Monday’s post: What is the Sirtfood Diet and does it really work?
-And, if you want to know how I have been getting on so far, check out Twitter, Facebook or Instagram, where I have been regularly updating my followers on my progress.
-And don’t forget to come back on Monday when I’ll be sharing how Week 1 has gone.
+To find out more do check out this post: What is the Sirtfood Diet and does it really work?

-One of the things that has impressed me most about the Sirtfood Diet has been the delicious meals.
-So far we have enjoyed an amazing Kale and Red Onion Dhal, plus a delicious recipe for Aromatic Chicken with Buckwheat and Tomato Salsa (do check out the pics on Instagram), but today I wanted to share with you one of the best recipes so far: the Asian King Prawn Stir-Fry with Buckwheat Noodles.
+One of the things that impressed me most about the Sirtfood Diet was the delicious meals.
+Whilst doing the Sirtfood Diet I enjoyed an amazing Kale and Red Onion Dhal, a lovely Easy Chicken Curry plus a delicious recipe for Spicy Chickpea Stew but in this post I want to share with you my take on one of the best recipes of the whole diet: the Asian King Prawn Stir-Fry with Buckwheat Noodles.

 It’s a brilliant recipe, as it is quick and easy to make, super tasty and of course packed with healthy Sirtfoods such as chilli, buckwheat, celery, olive oil, kale, parsley, red onion and soy.
 All the recipes in the Sirtfood Diet book I’ve tried so far have been pretty easy to make, but I have simplified this one a bit – basically I just can’t help myself!
 No matter how easy the recipe, I have to make it even easier!!
 Also, I just could not find lovage for love nor money, so I swapped in some parsley instead which is another good Sirtfood.